Pre-trip Guide: The Fishing

 That’s OK, but keep a few things in mind.

 Fishing Tools - Our guides are fully-equipped with an array of every necessary fishing tool, but many experienced anglers still want to feel that Leatherman in their pocket or that hook sharpening file at hand.
 OK, feel free to bring them as long as you stay within weight limits.
-Here are some thoughts about how you have it both ways.
+Here are some thoughts about how you can have it both ways.

 If you are traveling with a partner, you can both save some weight and expense by sharing certain items.
 Consider the Boga-grip for example.
 It's an indispensable tool for anglers.
 Not only is it a convenient landing and weighing device, but it's perfect for keeping big, angry fish calm and under control while photographing them.
 Of course our guides all carry one, but if you must bring your own (maybe you’ll want to photograph all of those doubles you land), consider sharing one between you.